 CBD doesn’t get people stoned and has the same, safe reputation as marijuana in general — as in, nobody’s ever died from taking too much of it.
 In fact, it’s said to take the edge off a THC high, and lessen any sensation of paranoia.
 But CBD may occasionally produce side effects.
 Some studies suggest that CBD may cause cottonmouth, drowsiness, or even vomiting and diarrhea in sensitive people.
 Other studies show it’s probably more likely to reduce nausea and other problems than cause them.

-Dr. David Gorski, managing editor of Science Based Medicine, an online magazine that examines medical claims, produced a series in May that blasted reports that CBD can “cure” cancer or help with autism.
+Science Based Medicine, an online magazine that examines medical claims, produced a series in May that blasted reports that CBD can “cure” cancer or help with autism.

 Gorski wrote in the series that medical marijuana was fraught with “massively overblown” and “miraculous” claims.

 “Basically, the bottom line in terms of scientific evidence for medical marijuana is that it mostly doesn’t do what it’s claimed to be able to do,” he wrote.